 The Jarvis Student Center currently houses two DePaul studios that provide real-world, professional experience for students.

-DePaul Originals Game Studio, directed by faculty Allen Turner, moved into the new space as its ﬁrst initiative.
+DePaul Originals Game Studio, directed by faculty Allen Turner and Will Meyers, moved into the new space as its ﬁrst initiative.
 The studio simulates a professional video game studio, with students from all of the CDM schools collaborating on the development of a single game across academic quarters until it’s polished enough for public release.